 - To avoid delays in having a development serviced, we encourage all developers to apply for the nbn™ access network as soon as possible.
-The first step is to visit www.nbn.com.au/newdevelopments and fill out an online application form.
-Our account management team will contact the developer within five working days to discuss the application. nbn asks that developers building a small development, such as a sub-dividing a lot into two residential units, allow a minimum of three months’ notice before the required service date to ensure the network can be connected in time for new residents.
+The first step is to visit www.nbn.com.au/newdevelopments and fill out an online application form. nbn asks that developers building a small development, such as a sub-dividing a lot into two residential units, allow a minimum of three months’ notice before the required service date to help ensure the network can be connected in time for new residents.
 For all other developments please allow a minimum of six months’ notice before service connections are required.

-- If nbn acting as the IPOLR) is not given sufficient notice to provide telecommunications services, this may result in occupants being without broadband or phone services for longer than they expect.
+- If nbn acting as the default infrastructure provider is not given sufficient notice to provide telecommunications services, this may result in occupants being without broadband or phone services for longer than they expect.

 Current as at September 2020

 Your experience, including the speeds actually achieved over the nbn™ network, depends on the nbn™ access network technology and configuration over which services are delivered to your premises, whether you are using the internet during the busy period, and some factors outside nbn’s control (like your equipment quality, software, broadband plan, signal reception and how your service provider designs its network).
 Speeds may also be impacted by the number of concurrent users on the nbn™ Fixed Wireless network, including during busy periods.
 Satellite end customers may also experience latency.